Armed robbery reported at a hotel in Downtown Charleston

-Charleston, SC (WCBD) – Police are on scene of a reported armed robbery in Downtown Charleston.
+Charleston, SC (WCBD) – Police responded to the scene of an armed robbery in Downtown Charleston.

 Officers responded to the Holiday Inn Expressway on Spring Street around 3:10 Thursday morning.

-Charleston Police say the suspect came in, jumped the counter, took an money, and then left the scene.
+Charleston Police say the suspect came in, jumped the counter, took an undisclosed amount of money, and then left the scene.
+We’re told he fled Northbound on Spring Street.
+A K9 was brought in to assist but did not find the suspect.

+Security footage shows the weapon used in the robbery was not a firearm and Police say they have crystal clear footage of the suspect’s face—he was not wearing a mask.

 This is a developing story.